Last updated December 2015

 - 1 Cherokee County physician serves as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- Riverton High School in Cherokee County is one of 17 schools statewide that used Mini Medical School in Fiscal Year 2014, a resource kit for upper level high school teachers in the biological sciences.
+- Riverton High School in Cherokee County is one of 19 schools statewide that used Mini Medical School in the 2014-15 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
-Mini Medical School was created by the KU Area Health Education Center and features physicians and experts from KU Medical Center and Kansas State University.
+Mini Medical School was created by the KU AHECs and features physicians and experts from KU Medical Center and Kansas State University.

-- Cherokee County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Cherokee County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 15 KU Medical Center graduates live and/or practice in Cherokee County.
+- 16 KU Medical Center alumni live and/or practice in Cherokee County.

 - 2 health care providers have been placed in Cherokee County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.